Aegean Marine Life Sanctuary

 Scalability, expansion & replicability

 The AMLS aims to become a model sanctuary that can be globally replicated and scaled to local conditions and different budgets, facilitating and promoting the creation of new sanctuaries.
-Once completed the AMLS will be extended to additional sites that have already been identified on nearby islands, allowing the sharing of important resources locally.
+Once completed, the AMLS plans to be extended to additional sites that have already been identified on nearby islands, allowing the sharing of important resources locally.